-- 2. The Task Group recommends use of 100 percent of the FRC RPG's to evaluate post-cleanup and rehabilitation and post-return conditions wherein direct measurement of levels of radiation and radioactivity in foods and in people are made.
+- 2. The Task Group recommends use of 100 percent of the FRC RPG's to evaluate post cleanup and rehabilitation and post return conditions wherein direct measurement of levels of radiation and radioactivity in foods and in people are made.
 Under such conditions, dose estimates should be subject to much less uncertainty.
 The requirement is to assure that exposures are well within the FRC standards.
 See Section A. of this Appendix for the FRC RPG's. - 3.
 The criteria for evaluating gonadal exposures at Enewetak Atoll should be 4 rems in 30 years.
-The requirement is to assure that long-term exposures will be well within this criteria.
-The Task Group feels justified in using 80 percent rather than 50 percent of the FRC standard since there will be ample time to verify exposure estimates using actual sampling of the diet and time to follow the changing pattern of exposures of people. - 4.
-The recommended guidance for cleanup of 239Pu in soil at Enewetak Atoll is: - a. < 40 pCi/g corrective action not required. - b.
-40 to 400 pCi/g corrective action may be needed.
-Action to be taken should be determined on a case-by-case basis. - c. > 400 pCi/g corrective action required.
+The requirement is to assure that long term exposures will be well within this criteria.
+The Task Group feels justified in using 30 percent rather than 50 percent of the FRC standard since there will be ample time to verify exposure estimates using actual sampling of the diet and time to follow the changing pattern of exposures of people.

+The recormended guidance for 239pu in soil, is:

+<40 pCi/ ${\rm C}$ - corrective action not required. a.

+40 to 400 pCi/g - corrective action may be needed.
+Action to be ь. taken should be determined on a case-by-case basis.

+c. >400 pC1/3 - corrective action required.